polterguy/phosphorusfive/core/p5.core/README.md

 "string" and so on.
 This is to make sure you avoid creating unnecessary dependencies between your modules, by having to "hard link" in some project, which both the invoker and the caller becomes dependent upon.

-If you check out the "plugins" projects in Phosphorus Five, you will see that apart from p5.core and p5.exp, none of them have any references to any other projects, except the p5.webapp, which only have the references to the projects it references, for simplicity during building and debugging, since a reference here, will automatically copy the assemblies into the "bin" folder of your website.

-However, the references to the assemblies in the web app (p5.webapp), is actually only there for convenience, since it automatically copies your project into your web apps "bin" folder.
-If we wanted to, we could completely remove or add any of these plugins, update our web.config, to reflect which assemblies to load, and such completely modify our app's behaviour.

-For the p5.webapp, the actual plugins you use, is actually defined in your "web.config" file, which has a list of assemblies, which are dynamically loaded, using the "Loader" class of p5.core.

-In theory, the only assembly you'll ever have to include a reference to, when using Active Events, is the "p5.core" assembly.
-Still you could easily have your different modules, perfectly communicate together, as if they were "hard linked" together.
-Needless to say, but this gives you an _extreme_ amount of flexibility, and literally _exterminates_ all of your dependencies, if done correctly.

-Active Events gives you a flexibility and agility, I'd claim that no other plugin library would ever be able to give you on this planet!
-A bold statement, but I dare you to prove me wrong!

-## Dynamically loading up plugin assemblies

-To dynamically load up an assembly which contains Active Event handlers, you would use the "Loader" class, and its method(s) "LoadAssembly".
-This will load the specified assembly into your "AppDomain", register all (static) Active Event handlers, and let you invoke Active Events handlers in it by raising them using ApplicationContext.Raise.

-Notice, you must create your ApplicationContext _AFTER_ you have loaded your assemblies, since your ApplicationContext is created according to which assemblies where dynamically loaded before it was created.

 ## Multiple handlers for the same Active Event